Why Were Life Savers Holes Discontinued? The Real Story (2026)

 Can You Still Buy Life Savers Holes?

-Life Savers Holes are discontinued and no longer sold through regular retail channels.
-Public references to the product now mostly come from nostalgia articles, collector conversations, and old packaging photos rather than current store listings.
+Life Savers Holes have been gone from store shelves for decades.
+Public references to the product now mostly come from nostalgia articles, collector conversations, and old packaging photos.

 Where you might still see them